DFKI-SignLanguage/VideoProcessingTools/README.md

 ## Cite as ...

-Nunnari, F. A software toolkit for pre-processing sign language video streams. in Seventh International Workshop on Sign Language Translation and Avatar Technology (SLTAT) (2022).
+Nunnari, F., 2022.
+A software toolkit for pre-processing sign language video streams, in: Seventh International Workshop on Sign Language Translation and Avatar Technology (SLTAT).
+Marseille, France.

 ```
 @inproceedings{nunnari2022VideoProcTools,